matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 permitted, but clients (and servers) should be aware that they may be encountered, and ignore the relationship rather than recursing infinitely.

-### Default children
+### Auto-joined children

-The `default` flag on a child listing allows a space admin to list the "default" sub-spaces and rooms in that space.
-This means that when a user joins the parent space, they will automatically be joined to those default children.
+The `auto_join` flag on a child listing allows a space admin to list the sub-spaces and rooms in that space which should be automatically joined by members of that space.

-XXX implement this on the client or server?
+Joining should be performed by the client.
+This can optionally be sped up by using [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) to get a summary of the spacetree to be joined, and then using a batch join API (when available) to join whichever subset of it makes most sense for the client's UX.

+Obviously auto-joining can be a DoS vector, and we consider it to be antisocial for a space to try to join its users to more than ~100 children.

-Clients could display the default children in the room list whenever the space appears in the list.
+Clients could display the auto-joined children in the room list whenever the space appears in the list - thus helping users discover other rooms in a space even if they're not joined to that space.

+XXX: I still think it's more common that a space admin will want users to know that a child exists (by showing it in the room list), rather than force them to actually join it.
+So this would be an `advertise` flag or something on the child.
+Matthew to discuss with Nad...

 ### Long description